dsc-courses/dsc10-notes/README.md

 `extensions/` contains the extensions which define custom directives.
 See "Extensions" below.

-`notebooks/` contains the Jupyter notebooks that students will see if they open the interactive version of the textbook page.
-Some of these notebooks are automatically generated from the textbook pages by cleaning them of directive cells.
+`notebooks/book_pages` contains the Jupyter notebooks that students will see if they open the interactive version of the textbook page.
+These notebooks are automatically generated from the textbook pages by cleaning them of directive cells.
 Generating these notebooks is done by running `make notebooks` in the project root.
 This target is also run whenever the HTML version of the textbook is built (using `make html`).
-Other notebooks in this directory are "out-of-tree" notebooks that are not themselves textbook pages.
+For more information on how these notebooks are generated, see "Reader-Friendly Jupyter Notebooks" below.

+Notebooks in the `notebooks/out_of_tree` directory are "out-of-tree" notebooks that should not appear in the table of contents and are not textbook pages as such, but should still be published.
+They are *not* automatically generated.
+An example of an "out-of-tree" notebook is one demonstrating features of Jupyter notebooks, such as markdown cells and syntax highlighting.
+This is not a textbook page, but it should be published so that students can interact with the notebook on JupyterHub.

-`scripts/` contains various scripts used in the development and building of the textbook.
+`scripts/` contains various scripts used in the development and building of the textbook, such as the script which generates the "cleaned" version of textbook pages that appear in the `notebooks/book_pages` directory.
 These scripts should generally not be invoked manually.

 ### Extensions

 Several extensions of MyST are used in this textbook.
+These extensions are defined by the files in `extensions/`.
+Their usage is described below.

 #### The "hiddenanswer" directive